シードプロッド最新ニュース

 With both the MonsterInsights plugin and eCommerce addon installed on your site, and Google Analytics 4 connected, that’s it!
 You’re now actively tracking purchase events in WordPress.

-Step 3 (Optional): Set Up PPC Ads Conversion Tracking
+Step 3 (Optional): Set Up Google Ads Conversion Tracking for WooCommerce

 If you have a Google ads account ID and run ad campaigns on its ad platforms, you can set up PPC conversion tracking in MonsterInsights.